USTR Announces Results of Section 301 Investigation

 Additional Tariff Rate Set at 0%, Increase Planned for 2027

 This measure follows the Section 301 investigation into Chinese semiconductors initiated by the USTR in December of last year, during the final days of the previous Joe Biden administration.
 Section 301 of the Trade Act allows the administration to take retaliatory actions such as tariffs if it determines that the policies or practices of a foreign government are unfair or discriminatory and harm U.S. trade.
-The USTR concluded that China's semiconductor industry development strategy is unfair and either burdens or restricts U.S. commercial activities, making a government-level response possible.
+The USTR concluded that China's semiconductor industry development strategy is unfair and places burdens or restrictions on U.S. commercial activities, making a government-level response possible.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.